 Most supermarkets will sell out of beer on King’s Day.
 If you want to be prepared, stock up on beer the day before at a supermarket.

 Have cash for bathrooms

-Be sure to carry some extra euros on you to pay for toilets as you see them.
+Be sure to carry some extra euros for you to pay for the toilets as you see them.
 They’re rare and you might spend a significant amount of time in line/looking for one.

 Book your accommodation in Amsterdam way in advance